josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## January 25, 2018B JMJ: Removed `__len__` from ConcurrentDict
+It was triggered by a Pylint warning in `comm/robotcomm.py` not test for a collection to be empty by `len(collection) == 0`.
+You are supposed to just use `not collection`.
+But I can't do that for ConcurrentDictionaries, and anyway, its questionable to ask what the length is at any instant.
+So I removed `__len__` and added `empty`.
+The doc tests and unit tests have been changed to reflect this and tests pass.

 ## January 25, 2018B JMJ: Checking in logging related files under `comm/`
 File `_commlogging.py` defines `_trace` and `_tracing` and a default logger, more or less following the design outlined in the "January 22, 2018A" design note.